jdpendleton/LabApi/README.md

 ## Architecture

-The GraphQL API is divided into three assemblies, dependent on the lower utilizing dependency injection in accorrdance with SOLID principals.
+The GraphQL API is divided into three assemblies, each dependent on the lower layer utilizing dependency injection in accordance with SOLID principals.

 ### LabApi.GraphQL